uploadcare/uploadcare-rails/README.md

 So, you get CDN-urls as a value of the attribute in the controller on form submit.
 The value will be available in the controller by `params[:post][:picture]`.

-The helper is detecting the value of the `multiple` property based on type of mount in the model.
+The helper is detecting the value of the `multiple` property based on the mount type in your model.

 ```
   NOTE: you can not mount File and File Group to the same object attribute.
 MountError will be raised in that case.